-Requests for Participant CA or Subscriber Certificates in the name of Subscribing Organization shall include the Organization name, address, and documentation of the existence of the Organization.
+Requests for Participant CA, Subscriber and Group Certificates in the name of Subscribing Organization shall include the Organization name, address, and documentation of the existence of the Organization.
 The RA shall verify the information, in addition to the authenticity of the requesting representative and the representative's authorization to act in the name of the Organization.